RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 type: text
 ---

-> Code clinics will be done online using Google Hangouts for the foreseeable future.
+> Code clinics will be done online using Google Hangouts for the foreseeable future due to the current Covid-19 situation.

 *Stop wasting valuable time trying to fix issues on your own.*